 The Ugandan government targeted only extremely high-risk groups such as prostitutes and truck drivers with condoms, but the vast majority of Ugandans rejected their use.
 Anne Peterson, M.D., USAID’s Director of Global Health, said, “Condoms play a role.
 They are better than nothing, but the core of Uganda’s success story is big A, big B, and little C.”

-The ABC program has been intensively studied and deemed effective by many leading international health organizations, including the Joint United Nations Program on HIV/AIDS (UNAIDS); the United Nations World Health Organization (WHO); the Harvard Center for Population and Development Studies; and the United States Agency for International Development (USAID), which said that “This dramatic decline in [HIV/AIDS] prevalence is unique worldwide, and has been the subject of intense scrutiny;” However, all of these groups still aggressively promote condom use all over the world.
+The ABC program has been intensively studied and deemed effective by many leading international health organizations, including the Joint United Nations Program on HIV/AIDS (UNAIDS); the United Nations World Health Organization (WHO); the Harvard Center for Population and Development Studies; and the United States Agency for International Development (USAID), which said, “This dramatic decline in [HIV/AIDS] prevalence is unique worldwide, and has been the subject of intense scrutiny.”
+However, all of these groups still aggressively promote condom use all over the world.

-In 2004, the journal Studies in Family Planning concluded that “No clear examples have emerged yet of a country that has turned back a generalized epidemic primarily by means of condom promotion.”
+In 2004, the journal Studies in Family Planning concluded, “No clear examples have emerged yet of a country that has turned back a generalized epidemic primarily by means of condom promotion.”
 This is still true a decade later.

 Case Study #2: Africa in General

 An examination of the HIV/AIDS rates in all of the nations of Africa reveals some very interesting patterns regarding religious practice and HIV prevalence.

 In Africa, Catholics and Muslims take their faith seriously and generally do not use condoms.
 Africans are not “cafeteria” Catholics and Muslims, like many North Americans and Europeans; they generally either accept their faiths in whole or not at all.
 Also, African nations that have a high percentage of Catholics and Muslims have very low rates of HIV/AIDS, and countries that have fewer Catholics and Muslims have higher rates.